Shailene Woodley Said That Her Standing Rock Arrest Gave Her PTSD

 Shailene Woodley may be best known for her role in the Divergent series, but her real-life environmental efforts happen to mirror a few of the film's darker facets.
-In a new interview with Marie Claire, Woodley described her time at Standing Rock, where she was protesting the Dakota Access pipeline, as one of the most traumatising experiences of her life.
+In a new interview with Marie Claire U.K., Woodley described her time at Standing Rock, where she was protesting the Dakota Access pipeline, as one of the most traumatizing experiences of her life.

 Advertisement